Samuel Davis Wilson: Career

-As mayor, he clashed with Republican leaders and took on the Philadelphia Rapid Transit Company and UGI, the city’s gas operator.
-In 1937, he re-registered to vote as non-partisan, breaking with the Republican party.
+In 1937, Wilson re-registered to vote as non-partisan, breaking with the Republican party.

+Despite his ties with the labor movement, Wilson attempted to prevent Philadelphia's public sector workers from unionizing.
+The first modern municipal workers' strike in Philadelphia took place during his administration, from March 11-17 1937.
+Wilson attempted to break the strike by employing scabs and mobilizing the police.
+He eventually agreed to some of the strikers' demands, but recognized an independent union instead of the Teamster-affiliated Local 470 that had gone on strike.

+After 264 municipal workers were laid off in October 1938, the Municipal Workers' Union voted to strike again.
+Wilson once again attempted to break the strike, but it had considerable support from the public and the strikers and their allies were able to effectively prevent municipal trash collection, forcing the Wilson administration to negotiate.
+The city agreed to all union demands including reinstatement of the furloughed workers and overtime pay.
+The MWU was granted a charter by the American Federation of State, County and Municipal Employees and the Wilson administration recognized Local 222.
+It became the first AFSCME local recognized by a major American city.

 He ran in the Democratic primary election for United States Senate against Governor Earle.
 He had publicly blamed Earle for wiretaps on his secretary’s phone.
 The race wasn’t close and Earle won handily by over 500,000 votes with Davis failing to carry any wards in Philadelphia.

 Wilson’s actions cost him much of his political support.
 The district attorney of Philadelphia secured an indictment against him for failure to stop widespread gambling in the city, but a judge dismissed the charges.

 He became ill in 1939 and sent a letter to the City Council to have the council president assume his duties on August 11.
 He died on August 19, 1939 after a stroke.
 George Connell succeeded him as mayor and served out the rest of his term.